TheGrizzMD/nonsteamutil/README.md

     cd utils/nonsteamutil
     konsole --noclose -e python nonsteamutil.py --config config.txt

+# Backups

+The utility will backup the shortcuts.vdf file in the Backups folder in case the utility screws up the shortcuts.vdf file when adding a game.

+# Spaghetti Code Disclaimer

 The code is very messy.
 I stopped working on it once it produced the functionality that I wanted, but I am making it available for the small chance that it helps someone else.

-# Backups

-The utility will backup the shortcuts.vdf file in the Backups folder in case the utility screws up the shortcuts.vdf file when adding a game.